Skip to content

 the information website example

 The Information is a website with members-only and public content.
-They use an email opt-in above the fold to get you to the hot stuff and another in the footer.
+They use an email opt-in above the fold to direct you to the main content and another in the footer.
 But a popup will remind you to become a subscriber, too.

 The page has a top bar, a header, a hamburger menu and a sticky bottom notification bar with a call-to-action (CTA) button.